jeetsukumaran/DendroPy/joss/paper.md

 # Acknowledgements

 Thank you to Connor Yang for his contributions in increasing test coverage, and to our open-source community for bug reports, feature suggestions, and patch contributions over the years.
-This research is based upon work supported by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Futures program.
+This research is based upon work supported by:

+- the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Futures program (to author MM)
+- the National Science Foundation grant NSF-DEB 1937725 ``COLLABORATIVE RESEARCH: Phylogenomics, spatial phylogenetics and conservation prioritization in trapdoor spiders (and kin) of the California Floristic Province'' (author JS)

 # References